 The addition of the Grebel Peace Incubator to the Mitacs network is a promising step for our broader community, students, and entrepreneurs for many reasons, including:

 - Bridging the gap between research and entrepreneurship;

 - Getting peace-related ventures in the incubator to market faster; and

 - Encouraging interdisciplinary collaboration betweeen faculty and students.

 Mitacs’ newest program, Accelerate Entrepreneur, helps to bridge the gap between research and entrepreneurship by using the same system of fund-matching to link graduate students to an approved incubator at a university or college in Canada.
 It connects the student researcher with an approved incubator for a paid, renewable, 4-month research internship, where they can both further the efforts of a start-up and their graduate research.
 Through this new program, start-ups are also able to recruit top talent and funding for their venture.

 By engaging graduate students in a way that allows them to connect their research to a funded entrepreneurial opportunity, the likelihood of success increases.
 Through the Accelerate Entrepreneur program, start-ups can leverage the fund-matching process to pay students for their work at a significantly reduced cost to the start-up.

 The second opportunity from Mitacs is through the Mitacs Entrepreneur International program, which provides matching funding for international travel costs.
 This funding is intended to help start-ups associated with a Canadian incubator make headway in international investment, working closely with a host incubator in a Mitacs-approved region.
 For our current and future participants, this means increased opportunities to explore international partnerships, expand to new markets, or be a part of an international incubator program.

-To find out if you are eligible for Mitacs funding through the Grebel Peace Incubator, contact Emily Charron, Centre for Peace Advancement Coordinator.
+To find out if you are eligible for Mitacs funding through the Grebel Peace Incubator, contact Fatoumatta Camara, Centre for Peace Advancement Coordinator.